lebogan/netblog/README.md

 ## TODO

 [ ] - Incorporate an installation script
-[ ] - Make this a standalone app by including micrate and a migration file.
+[X] - Make this a standalone app by including micrate and a migration file.
-[ ] - Add database restore function
+[X] - Add database restore function
+[ ] - Consolidate backup/restore on one page
+[ ] - Add pagination to all pages with 10+ listings
 [ ] - Daemonize the app
 [ ] - Redo the logo and favicon